shaanu22/Terraform_S3_Objects/README.md

 ##This project is about the creation of infrastructure in AWS.

-Create AWS S3 bucket objects using terraform.
+Create S3 bucket and objects using terraform.